Laura MacFarlane

-Laura Sandra MacFarlane (also credited as Lora MacFarlane) is a multi-instrumentalist, singer, songwriter and audio engineer.
+Laura Sandra MacFarlane (also credited as Lora MacFarlane) is a Scottish-born Australian multi-instrumentalist, singer, songwriter and audio engineer.
 Since 1996 she is the founding mainstay of the Australian indie rock band, ninetynine.
 MacFarlane also performs solo and has been in other bands, including as an early drummer and singer with United States rock group, Sleater-Kinney (1994–96).

 Biography

 Laura Sandra MacFarlane is from Glasgow, Scotland.
 Her parents are George MacFarlane (1936–2006) and Patricia "Patsy" MacFarlane.
 She has two older siblings and one daughter.
-The MacFarlane family migrated to Perth in October, 1978.
+The MacFarlane family migrated to Perth in October 1978.
 George was an accomplished musician, and had played trombone and percussion instruments with British and Australian army bands.

 MacFarlane began her interest in music as a child, playing vibraphone and trumpet.
 She went on to receive a music scholarship at Perth Modern School, for vocals and percussion, and later studied music at The University of Western Australia.
 MacFarlane began performing in independent bands in Perth from 1988 onwards.
-She was the main songwriter in the Brautigans from 1989-1991, performing vocals, guitar and vibraphone.
+She was the main songwriter in the Brautigans from 1989 to 1991, performing vocals, guitar and vibraphone.
 She performed in other local bands, including Halcyon Days on drums and Louder than God, which had an extensive line-up of ten members, co-founded by Iain McIntyre.

 MacFarlane then joined Manic Pizza, on bass guitar and vocals, with Gareth Edwards (Sandro) on guitar and Cameron Potts on drums.
 As a member of Manic Pizza, MacFarlane relocated to Melbourne in the early 1990s.
 Edwards later told René Schaefer, of Mess+Noise website, that "Cameron was heavily into the Pixies at the time.
 I was a Hüsker Dü freak.
 Laura provided the actual talent."
 In 1992, MacFarlane formed Sea Haggs (later renamed Keckle) on guitar, viola, percussion and vocals, with McIntyre and Potts.
 That group's material was later included on a compilation album, Jelly (1995).

 In 1992, MacFarlane began publishing Woozy fanzine with McIntyre.
 Woozy was a self-published fanzine, with a DIY philosophy, that promoted local Melbourne and Australian bands, as well as international underground acts and grassroots politics.
-Woozy produced over 20 publications from 1992-2002.
+Woozy produced over 20 publications from 1992 to 2002.
 In 1996, MacFarlane also co-founded, with McIntyre, Choozy independent distribution (1996–2002), which distributed music, fanzines and small publications within Australia and overseas.